everaccountable/easy_prefs/README.md

 A simple, safe, and performant preferences library for Rust applications that makes storing and retrieving settings as easy as reading and writing struct fields.

 This macro-based library lets you define your preferences—including default values and custom storage keys—and persist them to disk using TOML.
-It emphasizes data safety by using atomic writes via temporary files and enforces a single-instance rule to prevent race conditions.
+It emphasizes data safety by using atomic writes and enforces a single-instance rule to prevent race conditions.

 **Now with WebAssembly support!** Use the same API in browser extensions, web apps, and native applications.
 When compiled to WASM, preferences are stored in localStorage instead of the file system.